1. I am a caregiver if the care receiver is a member of my family

 4. I am a caregiver if I have medical knowledge

-Your presence, your support, your listening, your availability as needed, these are the things you need to help your loved one understand and live better with their situation.
-If specific care must be provided to them, training is available to help you.
+Your presence, your support, your listening, your availability as needed, these are the things your loved one will need.
+If specific care with which you are unfamiliar must be provided to them, you can take specialized training.
 For situations requiring serious medical care, professionals in this field are there for you.

 5. Caregivers are mostly people 65 years and over

 Did you know that 55% of caregivers are between 45 and 64 years old?
 However, young caregivers, between 15 and 29 years old, are increasingly common.
 There are reportedly 1.2 million in Canada, a figure highlighted during the First Symposium on Young Carers held on March 22, 2019.

 6. A loved one can only be supported by one caregiver

 As the primary caregiver, you support your loved one most of the time.
 Do you feel alone in providing care?
 Very often, caregivers have difficulty asking for and accepting help.
 In other cases, the diagnosis of the care receiver happens so quickly that you don’t have time to consider all the options.
 Are you the only person willing and able?
 It is important to talk about your situation to your family and friends, so they know how to help you.
 These people then become secondary caregivers and can also provide you with psychological and emotional support.
 Far from being a common situation, the presence of secondary caregivers is ideal, especially to provide some respite to the primary caregiver.
 The caremap might help you in this process by identifying your needs and your support network.

 7. I am no longer a caregiver if my loved one has died